ovats/simple-grpc/README.md

 - create the definition of the service and messages under `root/src/main/protobuf`.
 - run `sbt compile` to generate the classes for protobuf.
 - classes will be generated in the folder `target/scala-x.yz/src_managed`.
+- add the classes for the server in the package `com.gm.grpc.server`.

+## Run

+Start the server:

+`sbt "runMain com.gm.grpc.server.AnalyzeTextServerApp"`

 ## Improvements/enhancements